MacCornock History, Family Crest & Coats of Arms

 While many Irish names are familiar, their past incarnations are often shrouded in mystery, reflecting the ancient Gaelic heritage of their bearers.
 The original Gaelic form of the name MacCornock is Mac Cormaic, derived from the forename Cormac.

 The surname MacCornock was first found in Munster.
 The Cormacks of Munster were of great antiquity and descended directly from Nathi, brother of Felim who was King of Munster about the year 560 A.D.
 Cormac, son of Cabhsan, was the first chieftain to be called Cormack, and, of course, MacCormack came later as a direct descendent, Mac or Mc signifying the 'son of'.

 Early History of the MacCornock family

-Another 151 words (11 lines of text) covering the years 1000, 1700, 1782 and 1720 are included under the topic Early MacCornock History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacCornock research.
+Another 76 words (5 lines of text) covering the years 1000, 1700, 1782 and 1720 are included under the topic Early MacCornock History in all our PDF Extended History products and printed products wherever possible.

 MacCornock Spelling Variations

 Irish names recorded during the Middle Ages are characterized by many spelling variations.
 This preponderance of variations for common names can be explained by the fact that the scribes and church officials that kept records during that period individually decided how to capture one's name.
 These recorders primarily based their decisions on how the name was pronounced or what it meant.
 Research into the name MacCornock revealed many variations, including Cormack, MacCormack, McCormack, McCormick, MacCormick, Cormac, Cormick, Cormyck, Kormack, Kormick, Cormach, Cormich, Cormiche and many more.

 Early Notables of the MacCornock family (pre 1700)